hotrodorm/hotrod/hotrod-project/docs/quick-docs/crud/select-by-unique-index.md

 multiple methods.
 The DAO won't be valid anymore since it two or more `selectByUI...()` methods may end up having the exact same signature and that is not valid in the Java language.

-In these cases it's possible to define a [column seam](./column-seam.md) to resolve the name collision .
+In these cases it's possible to define a [Column Seam](./column-seam.md) to resolve the name collision.